librenms/librenms/doc/Developing/os/Initial-Detection.md

 - A vector image should not contain padding.
 - The file should not be larger than 20 Kb.
 Simplify paths to reduce large files.
 - Use plain SVG without gzip compression.
+- The SVG root element must not contain length and width attributes, only viewBox.

 ##### Icon
 - Save the icon SVG to `html/images/os/$os.svg`.